BruceEckel/FlixTutorial/FlixCheatSheet.md

 If you know Haskell, Scala, Rust, or OCaml, many ideas will feel familiar -- but Flix combines them in ways that are distinctly its own.

-This tutorial covers the core of the language.
+This cheat sheet assumes you have programmed in at least one language.
 It is not exhaustive; see the [official documentation](https://doc.flix.dev/) for the full reference.